Cody, the Sheltie, might be getting older, but he still enjoys his daily treats of raw carrots.

 “When I am old and grey my step might be slower…BUT…My love will be the same.
 My heart and soul are grateful for all that you have done and do…” ~ Bridget of Linked Souls.

-Cody is getting on in age and his owners wanted to have his portrait painted sooner than later.
+Cody is getting on in age and his owners wanted his portrait painted sooner than later.

-The owner says that I have captured Cody’s look of expectation when he knows he is going with his much loved “Grandpa” to the cottage.
-They have many fond memories of Cody at the cottage when he was in better health.
+The owner says that I have captured Cody’s look of expectation when he goes with his much loved “Grandpa” to the cottage.

 What’s not to love about the cottage even for a dog?

-At the lake, Cody jumps joyfully, and blows off all pent up energy he has kept in reserve at home in the city.
-For a moment, he forgets his age-related aches and pains and is a puppy once more.
+At the lake, Cody jumps joyfully, and blows off all pent up energy he has kept in reserve in the city.
+For a moment, he forgets his age-related aches and pains.

 All the new smells of the forest invite him to explore areas where wild animals have left their calling cards just for him, or so he thinks.